Evolution of strangeness and hyperons in quarkyonic matter: Discussion

 \section{Discussion}

 In this section, we discuss several points regarding the solution we have given in the previous section.
 We consider adding heavier baryons.
 In particular, we consider $\Xi^0$, which is a hyperon with strangeness $S=-2$, and $\Delta^0$, which is a baryon without strangeness in it whose mass lies between $\Sigma^0$ and $\Xi^0$.
-We will see that the former has the same threshold as $S=-1$ hyperons while the latter turns out to be energetically disfavored and thus does not appear in the current setup.
+We will see that the former has the threshold very close to those of $S=-1$ hyperons while the latter turns out to be energetically disfavored and thus does not appear in the current setup.
 Then, we mention the applicable limit of our current solution, and close with the possible future direction.